-"The full fruit of a labor of love lives in the harvest, and that always comes in its right season..."
+"The full fruit of labor is in the harvest, and that always comes in the right season..."

-The material for this book was drawn from the personal experiences of addicts within the Fellowship of Narcotics Anonymous.
+The material for this hook was drawn from the personal experiences of addicts within the Fellowship of Narcotics Anonymous.
 This Basic Text is based on an outline derived from the pamphlet (our "white book"), Narcotics Anonymous.
 The first eight chapters are based on the topic headings in the "white book" and carry the same title.
-We have included a ninth chapter, 'Just for Today,' and a tenth chapter, 'More Will Be Revealed.'
+We have included a ninth chapter, 'Just for Today and a tenth chapter, 'More Will Be Revealed.'